ECB's Draghi sees second half euro zone recovery

 However, Draghi said that this year had begun on a better note than last.

-"All in all, the background is more favorable than it was at the same time last year."
+"All in all, the background is more favourable than it was at the same time last year."

 For 2013, the number one objective was to overcome financial market fragmentation, the Italian said.